tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 published: true
 synced: true
 ---
-This post is part of a series on writing an emulator for the DREAM 6800 computer.
+> This post is part of a series on writing an emulator for the DREAM 6800 computer.
 Read [the DREAM 6800 posts](/tags/dream-6800) and look at [the emulator's repository](https://github.com/tobiasvl/drom).
-{: .notice--info}
+{: .prompt-info }

-The source code and binary for the modified CHIPOS ("CHIPOSLO") can be downloaded from [the CHIPOSLO GitHub repository](https://github.com/tobiasvl/chiposlo).
+> The source code and binary for the modified CHIPOS ("CHIPOSLO") can be downloaded from [the CHIPOSLO GitHub repository](https://github.com/tobiasvl/chiposlo).
-{: .notice--success}
+{: .prompt-tip }

 OK, this is a long post.
 There's a table of contents to the right.
 I'll get into the nitty-gritty of writing short 6800 assembly, and even though I'm an amateur on that subject, I'm apparently better at it than writing short posts.